 - Queen Elizabeth Olympic Park

 The following is a typical weekly sample timetable.

+Located just to the north of Oxford city-centre, the summer school takes place in d’Overbroeck’s’ new sixth form centre, completed in September 2017.
 Students will stay in three of d’Overbroeck’s boarding houses, the accommodation consists of single, twin and 3-bed dorms with separate male and female, and shared bathrooms.

 Well balanced, nutritious three cooked meals are provided in the school dining hall.
 Drinks and biscuits are available in the lesson breaks.
 Packed lunches are provided for excursions.